Human Ancestries Simulation and Inference: a Review of Ancestral Recombination Graph-Based Approaches

 \subsubsection{\pkg{msprime} \cite{Baumdicker2021}}

 \classification{\cg}{\cg}{\cg}{\cg}{\proglang{C}}{\proglang{Python}*}

 It is hard to overstate the importance of \pkg{msprime} in the current landscape of CWR simulators.
-Before its publication, it was largely accepted that large-scale simulations were only possible through approximations. \pkg{msprime} proved that a careful implementation of Hudson's algorithm could, for all intents and purposes, outperform sequential approximations even on genome-scale datasets.
+Before its publication, it was largely accepted that large-scale simulations were only possible through approximations. \pkg{msprime} demonstrated that a careful implementation of Hudson's algorithm could, for all intents and purposes, outperform sequential approximations even on genome-scale datasets.

 \pkg{msprime}, as its name suggests, aspires to be an improved version of \pkg{ms}.
-Given the consensus around Hudson's program's efficiency, it might seem almost impossible to bring any significant improvement to it.
-While this may well be true from the standpoint of computational complexity, it may still be possible to make practical gains by improving on the underlying data structure.
-Ancestries sampled by \pkg{ms} are stored as sequences of marginal trees, which is a natural choice given the data's nature.
+Given the consensus around Hudson's program's efficiency, it might seem almost impossible to achieve significant improvements.
+While this may well be true from a computational complexity standpoint, it may still be possible to realize practical gains by optimizing the underlying data structure.
+Ancestries produced by \pkg{ms} are stored as sequences of marginal trees, which is a natural choice given the nature of the data.
 This design is nonetheless inefficient: each recombination event requires the creation of a new marginal tree with a number of vertices and edges on the order of the sample size.
 The overhead is arguably negligible for modest sample sizes and recombination rates.
-However, on a genome scale, as evidenced by \pkg{ms}' poor performance in that context, the spatial and temporal demands of \pkg{ms}' data structure prove to be crippling.
+However, on the genome scale, as evidenced by \pkg{ms}' poor performance in that context, the spatial and temporal demands prove to be a significant limitation.